 The Compensation Committee believes that long-term value creation is achieved through an ownership culture that encourages performance by our executive officers through stock and stock-based awards.
-This potential reward for shareholder value creation is also key to our retention strategy.
-Under our 2008 Equity Plan, which was amended in 2018, we may award incentive and non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, and performance shares and units.
-Stock options granted before the plan was amended in December 3, 2014 generally have five-year terms.
-Those granted after December 3, 2014 expire after 10 years, have an exercise price equal to the fair market value at grant, and typically vest 25% after one year and in equal monthly installments thereafter over the next 36 months and have a three-month post-termination exercise period.
+This potential reward for stockholder value creation is also key to our retention strategy.
+Under our Amended and Restated MEI Pharma, Inc. 2008 Omnibus Equity Compensation Plan (the "2008 Equity Plan"), we may award incentive and non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, and performance shares and units.
+Stock options expire after 10 years, have an exercise price equal to the fair market value at grant, typically vest 25% after one year and in equal monthly installments thereafter over the next 36 months and have a three-month post-termination exercise period.

-At the start of fiscal year 2019, we granted annual options to the Chief Executive Officer, the Chief Financial Officer, the Chief Medical Officer and the Chief Operating Officer & General Counsel in the amount of 300,000, 100,000, 130,000 and 220,000 options, respectively.
-All option awards were granted with an exercise price of \$4.28, which was the closing price on the date of grant.
+At the start of fiscal year 2021, we granted annual options to the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer and General Counsel and the former Chief Medical Officer to purchase 680,000, 230,000, 525,000 and 230,000 shares of our common stock, respectively.
+All option awards were granted with an exercise price of \$3.49, which was the closing sales price on the date of grant.
+Dr. Ghalie was granted a promotion option to purchase 75,000 shares of our common stock upon his promotion to Chief Medical Officer on May 3, 2021, which aligned his fiscal year 2021 long-term equity compensation with that of other executive officers' fiscal year 2021 long-term equity compensation.
+Dr. Ghalie's promotion option was granted with an exercise price of \$3.55, which was the closing sales price on the date of grant.
 The Compensation Committee views options as naturally performance-based because they do not reward the option holder unless the stock price increases after grant.